$250.00 per credit-hour

 Tuition and Fees

-Student Practicum fee: Students in their Senior year are required to complete a student ministry practicum.
-Enrollment in the student practicum is $100 plus the $50 online access fee.
+Student Practicum fee: $100 – Degree seeking students are required to complete a student ministry practicum in their final term of study.
 There are no tuition costs associated with the Student Ministry Practicum.

-Tuition is due at the time of registration and is considered past due after the Add/Drop date for the term.
+Tuition is due at the time of registration and is considered past due 30 days after the first day of the term.

 The following rules apply to student accounts with a payment plan in place: